 Unfortunately, a credit reporting agency might respond that the creditor reporting the information verified its accuracy and completeness.
 Then, that information will remain in your file.

-Contact the creditor (in writing) that furnished the incorrect information, and demand that it tell the credit reporting agency to remove the data from your report.
-If you get written confirmation from the creditor agreeing that the information is wrong and should be deleted from your credit file, send a copy of that confirmation to the agency that made the flawed report.
+Contact the creditor that furnished the incorrect information, and demand that it tell the credit reporting agency to remove the data from your report.
+You can use Nolo's Request to Creditor to Remove Inaccurate Information or write your own letter.
+If you get a letter from the creditor agreeing that the information is wrong and should be deleted from your credit file, send a copy of that letter to the agency that made the flawed report.

 If you already contacted the creditor directly, it doesn't have to deal with this dispute again unless you supply more information.
 But if you escalate your complaint to the president or CEO, for example, because you believe the dispute was not adequately investigated and demonstrate a solid basis for your belief, the company is likely to respond.